MU-Electronics/FullScreenVideoHTML5/README.md

 Follow the below to setup the site

-###Download the repo
+### Download the repo

-Using git
+#### Method 1: Using git
 ```bash
 git clone https://github.com/MU-Electronics/FullScreenVideoHTML5.git
 ```

-or download the ZIP file
+#### Method 2: Download ZIP
+If you don't have git or don't know how to use git just download the project via the [ZIP file](https://github.com/MU-Electronics/FullScreenVideoHTML5/archive/master.zip)

 ### Copy File

-Copy the video that you want to play into the media folder of the download website.
+Copy the video that you want to play into the media folder of the downloaded website.

 Please ensure your video is in one of the below formats